torchvideo/torchvideo/docs/source/transforms.rst

 - PIL video: A list of a PIL Images, this is useful for applying image data augmentations
-- tensor video: A tensor of shape :math:`(C, T, H, W)` for feeding a network.
+- tensor video: A :class:`torch.Tensor` of shape :math:`(C, T, H, W)` for feeding a network.
+- NDArray video: A :class:`numpy.ndarray` of shape either :math:`(T, H, W, C)` or :math:`(C, T, H, W)`.
+The reason for the multiple channel shapes is that most loaders load in :math:`(T, H, W, C)` format, however tensors formatted for input into a network typically are formatted in :math:`(C, T, H, W)`.
+Permuting the dimensions is a costly operation, so supporting both format allows for efficient implementation of transforms without have to invert the conversion from one format to the other.